aws-samples/eks-blueprints-for-terraform-workshop/content/100_automate_team_registeration/010-automate_team_registeration.md

 <!-- prettier-ignore-end -->

 <!-- Key Components:
-- Line 1: url of the repo that contains values for each micorservice(retail-store-confg)
+- Line 1: url of the repo that contains values for each microservice(retail-store-config)
 - Line 2: Environment dev configuration to follow
 - Line 3: dev environment is targeted to dev eks cluster
 - Line 5-9: Version of microservice helm chart -->